alexrichey/httplogmon/README.md

 #### Running on Docker
 with Docker Compose, edit the docker-compose.yml environment vars, and run `docker-compose up`

-Unfortunately, when running on Docker, you won't experience the true glory of colored console output. (the traffic alerts are red, and recoveries are green)
+Unfortunately, when running on Docker, you won't experience the true glory of colored terminal output. (the traffic alerts are red, and recoveries are green)

 #### Running Tests
-npm test
+npm test.
+(Requires Jasmine to be installed globally)